• Skip to primary navigation

 Cheese and onion quiche

 My cheese and onion quiche is a delicious savoury tart, made with cheese and caramelised onions in a crispy pastry shell.
-It’s covered with a savoury egg custard and then baked in the oven.
+It's covered with a savoury egg custard and then baked in the oven.
 This is a delicious quiche that will see you through all the summer picnics, barbeques and get-togethers.
-It also makes a tasty light lunch when served with a fresh green salad.
+It also makes a tasty light lunch when served with fresh green salad.

 The egg custard is made with a mixture of eggs, milk, cream, and cream cheese, flavoured with mustard and paprika.
 The addition of cream cheese to the custard is my top tip for enhancing the delicious cheesy flavour of the filling.